 A cake donut is a donut that’s made without yeast and instead uses baking powder or baking soda to puff up into the nice round donut shape.
 A cake donut is denser than a yeast donut and has a more crumbly bite than a yeast donut.
 A yeast donut contains more fat in the recipe (the final fat content though also depends strongly on how it’s been fried).

 Cake donuts tend to be a little more crispy on the outside than yeast donuts and according to some, they lend themselves better for dunking in a drink than yeast donuts do (although I would never dunk my donut).
+The cake donut is younger than its yeast counterpart though, since it could only develop with the invention of baking powder & baking soda whereas humanity has been using yeast a lot longer.

 Is a cake donut baked or fried?